BORG-Groupme/BORG/README.md

   * Custom replies for a certain trigger
 * [ ] Task scheduler ([#13] [#14])
   * Sends messages and alerts triggered by a time event (timer or date)
+* [ ] Messaging Level settings ([#17])
+  * Controls "chattiness" in response to certain events
+    * high: all responses are enabled
+    * med: all messages except join events are enabled
+    * low: warnings for restricted actions/bot actions such as kick are disabled
+    * none: no messages will be sent
+  * BORG will allow all messages to be individually enabled/disabled, as well as presets which mass-set message levels

+gort msglevel high: All messages are enabled (default) gort msglevel med: Disables all messages related to join events ("bad rep", "banned user", "joining is not allowed", etc. gort msglevel low: Additionally, disables warnings on restricted user actions (changing group settings, kicking users, etc.) gort msglevel none: Disables ALL messages including profanity filter and content filter warnings (not recommended).
 [#2]:  https://github.com/BORG-Groupme/BORG/issues/2  "Issue #2"
 [#3]:  https://github.com/BORG-Groupme/BORG/issues/3  "Issue #3"
 [#4]:  https://github.com/BORG-Groupme/BORG/issues/4  "Issue #4"